 Margaret Ordonez will talk about delaine, a cotton and wool fabric produced in East Greenwich in the early 1840s, at the East Greenwich Historic Preservation Society meeting on Monday, May 15th.
 Professor Ordonez is head of the historic textile department at URI.
 They will show samples of these "rich and beautiful fabrics" that were passed off as French imports.
 They will also talk about local quilt makers and are eager to see historic quilts that guests may wish to bring.

-The meeting begins at 6:30 pm with a potluck supper at the Fireman's Hall located at the end of Queen Street in East Greenwich.
-Mr. Wallin's program begins at 7:30.
-There is no fee to attend and our meetings are open to the public.
-Call Sue Curado at 884-4643 or e-mail her at firstname.lastname@example.org to reserve a seat.
+The meeting begins with a potluck supper at 6:30 in the Old Jail, 110 King Street, East Greenwich.
+The program begins at 7:30.
+Both are free and open to the public.
+Call Sue Curado at 884-4643 or e-mail her at email@example.com to reserve a spot.

 Please "Like" our Facebook page under East Greenwich Historic Preservation Society of East Greenwich, RI, our 501c3, not-for-profit organization.
 Please find us there and "Like" our page to receive updates!
 Thank you for your support!

 Simply please Print and mail with your check for $20 Annual Membership fee to: EGHPS, 110 King Street, East Greenwich, RI 02818